Top Tips becoming an Entrepeneur?

 - Do you think you can be a work at home mom and still see to your family’s needs?

-- Some mums decide to become a WAHM for their children, however, if you find yourself plonking them in front of the television so you can work, you haven’t necessarily succeeded in your mission.
+- Some mums decide to become a WAHM for their children.
+Plonking them in front of the television so you can work, then you haven’t succeeded in your mission.